Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Introduction

-To analyze the stability of LIPM-like CoM dynamics models, the capturability~\cite{koolen2012capturability} and the Divergent Component of Motion (DCM)~\cite{englsberger2015three} are introduced to decouple the stable and unstable dynamics, which provides a criterion based on the viable states (i.e., states that do not lead to falling).
-As those analyses show, a variable step duration can increase the range of viable states and allow robots to take wider steps to prevent falling.
-However, allowing a variable step duration leads to nonlinear and non-convex problems, which require heavy computing resources and thus impede its implementation in online controllers.
-The aforementioned research~\cite{nguyen2017dynamic}, \cite{li2023dynamic}, \cite{dai2022bipedal} all assume variable step duration to increase the robustness of walking gaits, but they do not explicitly analyze or optimize it due to the same reason.
-As a novel attempt, Khadiv et al. introduce the DCM offset to represent the viability bounds of the LIPM model and formulate the desired step position, step duration, and DCM offset into online quadratic programming (QP)~\cite{khadiv2020walking}.
-This foot placement controller ensures bounded viable states while seeking an optimal stepping strategy, improving the walking control's robustness, especially under force perturbations.
-This work is also extended for more complicated stepping strategies~\cite{zhang2022stride} or more challenging walking perturbation~\cite{kim2023foot}, which implies its potential application in walking control on stepping stones.
+A popular approach to mitigate the complexity of robot dynamics in gait planning is to use reduced-order template models to represent the critical progression of bipedal robots during locomotion.
+The most commonly used model, the linear inverted pendulum model (LIPM), describes the center of mass (CoM) dynamics with an inverted pendulum with a constant height~\cite{kajita20013d,xiong2019orbit,tedrake2015closedform,sugihara20213d}.
+To provide a criterion for gait stability of pendulum-based CoM dynamics models, the capturability~\cite{koolen2012capturabilitybased} or the Divergent Component of Motion (DCM)~\cite{englsberger2015threedimensional} decouples the stable and unstable dynamics based on the viable states (i.e., states that do not lead to falling).
+These analyses also show that a variable step duration can increase the range of viable states and allow robots to prevent falling by taking faster and wider steps.
+However, such a time-varying variable usually leads to nonlinear and non-convex planning problems, which require heavy computing resources and thus impede its implementation in online controllers.
+Griffin \emph{et al.} formulate a continuous-time MPC for the time-varying DCM as a mixed-integer quadratically constrained quadratic program (MIQCP) that shows good resistance to force perturbations but suffers from slow online solving (average about 72 ms)~\cite{griffin2016model}.